WhitmanCS370/sp24-lab12/README.md

 Then increasing the number of lines to 50 and verify the program crashes as described.

 * Why does `open_log` need the line `global LOG`?
 What happens if it is removed?
+Modify global variable otherwise it will modify the local variable it creates.
 * Why doesn’t the `log` function need this statement?
+We want it to edit the global version of log, and it's passed a copy of the variable.

 ### Section 2: Windowing
 Run